DMoney44/PicLingo/README.md

 pip3 install Unidecode

 which is necessary for the code to run properly.
+This program's main and only limitation is that it is not able to display accented letters.
+If I had more time to work on this project, I could have changed the font file from which **cudaFont()** gets its letters but I did not have enough time.

-The algorithm:
+This is the algorithm:

 ![Algorithm pic](https://i.imgur.com/ZfCKDov.jpg)